-Television dominates the media scene, and private commercial channels are the most watched outlets.
+Television dominates the media scene, and private commercial channels are the leading outlets.

-Many newspapers publish Ukrainian and Russian-language editions.
-The press is diverse in terms of formats and political affiliation.
+Some newspapers publish Ukrainian and Russian-language editions.
+The press is diverse in terms of political stance.

-National media have adopted a united patriotic agenda following the Russian annexation of Crimea and armed conflict in the east.
+National media have adopted a united patriotic agenda following Russia's annexation of Crimea and the armed conflict in the east.
 Ukraine has banned cable relays of leading Russian TVs; in turn, areas under Russian or separatist control have seen pro-Kiev outlets silenced.